xiaokunliu01/Footprint-C/README.md

 ```
 analysis/loop_stripe_calling.sh
 ```
+## Pile-up plots
+Aggregate plots of loops in DMSO or dTAG-7 treated HEK293T was plotted using coolpup.py.
+The loops were from Footprint-C in WT HEK293T, and were aggregated at the center of a ±200 kb window at 5-kb resolution.
+The detailed implementation process is in Jypyter notebook ```analysis/pileup_loop.ipynb```

 ## Compartment analysis
 The compartments were identified at 100-kb resolution using cooltools package.
 The eigenvector of the first principal component represents the compartment profile, with positive and negative values representing A and B compartments respectively.